Sensing RISs: Enabling Dimension-Independent CSI Acquisition for Beamforming: Interference Random Field

 To further analyze the interference, we focus on the received IRF signal $P(t)$ of the $n$-th RIS element.
 Note that the power of interference field measured at instant $t$, expressed by \eqref{eqn:power of interference}, exhibits a sinusoidal waveform in the time domain, as is shown in Fig.~\ref{fig:phasor}.
 The initial phase ($t=0$) of this sinusoidal waveform is uniquely determined by $\varphi$.
 Thus, if we have access to the power received by the $n$-th element at successive instants $t_l$, it is possible to retrieve the phase difference $\varphi$.
-However, according to \eqref{traditional beamforming}, it is the phase sum of the RIS-user channel and the BS-RIS channel, i.e., $\arg({\bm g}_n^{T}{\bm w})+\arg(f_n^*w')$, that determines the optimal phase-shift of the $n$-th element.
-Given the phase difference $\varphi = \arg\left(f_{n}^{*}w'\right)-\arg\left(\bm g_{n}^{T}\bm w\right)$, we assume the phase $\arg({\bm g}_n^{T}{\bm w})$ to be known in our algorithms in order to acquire the phase sum.
-This is because, in contrast to the fast time-varying RIS-user link, the BS-RIS link often exhibits a quasi-static property, which provides an opportunity to simplify the phase estimation \cite{Huchen}.
-In practice and our simulations, the phase $\arg({\bm g}_n^{T}{\bm w})$ is calculated based on the geometry, i.e., the locations of the BS and the RIS \cite{bai2014coverage}.
+However, according to~\eqref{traditional beamforming}, it is the phase sum of the RIS-user channel and the BS-RIS channel, i.e., $\arg({\bm g}_n\T{\bm w})+\arg(f_n^*w')$, that determines the optimal phase-shift of the $n$-th element.
+Given the phase difference $\varphi = \arg\left(f_{n}^{*}w'\right)-\arg\left(\bm g_{n}\T\bm w\right)$, we assume the phase $\arg({\bm g}_n\T{\bm w})$ to be known in our algorithms in order to acquire the phase sum.
+The underlying reason for this assumption is that, in contrast to the fast time-varying RIS-user link, the BS-RIS link often exhibits a quasi-static property, thus two-timescale methods in~\cite{Huchen} can be applied, in which the quasi-static BS-RIS channel $\bm G$ is estimated in a longer timescale, while the frequently-varying RIS-user channel $\bm f$ is estimated in a shorter timescale.
+Since the BS-RIS link $\bm G$ is usually stable, it can be estimated only once for many following data frames.
+Thus, in our simulations for the IRF-based methods, the phase $\arg({\bm g}_n\T{\bm w})$ is assumed to be known.